akshayshanker/FUES/README.md

 When `m_bar` is False, dela is not used and the cut off gradient is set to m_bar (pass in a dummy array for dela).

-Note: FUES detects jumps in the the second policy, policy_2_hat.

 ## Application 1 (Retirement Choice)